Open Source Repositories and Languages

 *The number of OS repositories divided by the amount of mission and mission-related IT funding.

 Open source software is an ROI multiplier.
-The more projects an agency can make public, the further they are stretching their IT dollars by engaging outside technologists and seeding mission-aligned actions by outside organizations.
 Using established, popular, effective programming languages enhances these effects.
 Several agencies already have robust open source environments, but most do not.
 On the flip side, most agencies are making good use of modern programming languages supplemented by those specialty languages that fit their particular purposes.
-For agencies that aren’t yet leveraging open source development extensively, having an accessible codebase is a great starting point.
-Building from that foundation, agencies that want to leverage the advantages of OSS should consider:

-Guidance on code.gov designed to help agencies work in the open while complying with relevant laws and regulations.
+• Follow guidance on code.gov designed to help agencies work in the open while complying with relevant laws and regulations.

-Exploring the offerings at Open Sustainable Technology for projects of interest and best practices in environmental open source work.
+• Explore the offerings at Open Sustainable Technology for projects of interest and best practices in environmental open source work.

-Checking out one anothers’ open repositories to discover collaborations waiting to begin.
+• Check out one anothers’ open repositories to discover collaborations waiting to begin.

 Open Source Codebases are Largely